soklet/barebones-app/README.md

       Server.withPort(port).build()
     ).build();

-    // In an interactive console environment, it makes sense to stop on `Return` keypress.
+    // In an interactive console environment, it makes sense to stop on `Enter` keypress.
-    // In a Docker container, it makes sense to join on the current thread (no stdin) boolean stopOnKeypress = !"true".equals(System.getenv("RUNNING_IN_DOCKER"));
+    // In a Docker container, it makes sense to wait for JVM shutdown (e.g. SIGTERM) boolean stopOnKeypress = !"true".equals(System.getenv("RUNNING_IN_DOCKER"));

     try (Soklet soklet = Soklet.withConfig(sokletConfig)) {